SaifSyed08/payment-calculator/README.md

 <div id="payment-widget"></div>
 <script src="https://saifsyed08.github.io/payment-calculator/widget.js"></script>
 ```
-This option automatically updates with the source code.
 ### **Option 2: iFrame Embed**
 If your site blocks external scripts, you can use this method instead:
 ```html